CPK Insurance

 • West Virginia businesses with 1 or more employees generally must carry workers' compensation, with exemptions for sole proprietors, partners, and some agricultural workers.

-• West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so lease-ready evidence may be needed before moving into office space.
+• Most commercial leases in West Virginia require proof of general liability coverage, so lease-ready evidence may be needed before moving into office space.

 • Commercial auto liability minimums in West Virginia are $25,000/$50,000/$25,000 if a business vehicle is used for work-related travel or client meetings.